 Let’s be honest.
 No two yards are the same which can make pricing yards difficult at times.
 To help, we’ve made a simple pricing chart that works whether you’re a solo or have a crew.
 If at any point you feel like we grazed over a term or a big topic, make sure to take a look at our post called “How to Price Lawn Mowing Jobs”.
 We cover all the terms and much more in that post.
 And if you're just starting out in lawn care, make sure you read our ultimate guide to starting a lawn care business.

 Let’s break it down.

 The rows are the estimated Time To Complete (TTC) per yard and the columns are different target hourly rates per man hour.
+Need to figure out your target hourly rate.
+Head on over to the Check Target Hourly Rate Calculator first.
+Then come back and use this chart.
 Using the chart is simple: estimate your time to complete, then find where it intersects with your target hourly rate to get the price.